Ozeuth/Instagram-Automation-Software/README.md

 The website is currently in development by [Chang Sheng Ho](https://www.linkedin.com/in/chang-shen-ho-78067a195/)

 ### Current Features
+1. Auto-Likes
-1. Auto-Likes: The InstaBot allows you to like up to 500 photos a day.
+The InstaBot allows you to like up to 500 photos a day.
 This is done in real-time on a Google driver, so you can watch the photos being viewed and liked.
+2. Auto-Commenting
-2. Auto-Commenting The InstaBot allows you to comment on 100 photos a day.
+The InstaBot allows you to comment on 100 photos a day.
 You can choose what comments you want to write, and even craft your own list of comments for specific scenarios.
 This will be elaborated on later.
+3. Auto-Following
-3. Auto-Following: The InstaBot allows you to follow up to 100 people a day.
+The InstaBot allows you to follow up to 100 people a day.
-4. Works for Multiple Accounts: You can of course, use this with as many accounts as you want.
+4. Works for Multiple Accounts
+You can of course, use this with as many accounts as you want.
 Each account will have the same daily limits.
-5. Low Risk of Detection: I have made this Bot as undetectable as possible, within Instagram’s parameters (the daily like limit is 500)
+5. Low Risk of Detection
+I have made this Bot as undetectable as possible, within Instagram’s parameters (the daily like limit is 500)
+6. Private
-6. Private: Your account is yours and yours alone: All your data is stored locally on your computer, and your passwords are not saved.
+Your account is yours and yours alone: All your data is stored locally on your computer, and your passwords are not saved.

 ## Usage
 ### Liking